 Protocol - What you must do Guidance - How you should do it The family's (child's) county of residence is responsible for conducting the CPS Assessment, except in cases where there is a conflict of interest present.
 When there is a conflict of interest, another county child welfare services agency must conduct the assessment.
-Transition into the Child Welfare Information System: When a county that is in the Child Welfare Information System receives a report that is a Conflict of Interest (COI) the county child welfare agency must take the information from the reporter and put it in the Child Welfare Information System.
-If the county receiving the COI report is in the Child Welfare Information System, then the information gathered must be sent in the system for screening and response by the receiving county.
-If the county receiving the COI is not in the Child Welfare Information As all 100 counties transition into Child Welfare Information System there will be counties that are in the Child Welfare Information system and counties that have not transitioned yet.
+Transition into the PATH NC System: When a county that is in the PATH NC System receives a report that is a COI the local county child welfare agency must take the information from the reporter and put it in the PATH NC System.
+If the county receiving the COI report is in PATH NC System, then the information gathered must be sent in the system for screening and response by the receiving county.
+If the county receiving the COI is not in the PATH NC System, then information gathered from the reporter must be printed out and immediate notification made to the county receiving the report.
+The sending county must ensure that it is received and then the receiving county must screen the report and if accepted determine the assessment track and response time based on the CPS Intake policy.
+When a county that has not transitioned into the PATH NC System receives a report that is a COI the local county child welfare must take the information on the current DSS-1402, make immediate notification to the other county regardless of whether they are in the PATH NC System or not.
+The information gathered from the reporter will be sent to the county receiving the COI for a screening decision and, if warranted, an assessment track and response time determination.
+The county sending the information must ensure that it is received.
+Guidance - How you should do it As all 100 counties transition into the PATH NC System there will be counties that are in the system and counties that have not transitioned yet.
 This means that counties will be operating under two different screening and response processes.
-For counties that have not transitioned into the system they will continue to use the DSS-1402 and CPS Intake Manual to make screening and response decisions.
-Counties that have entered the Child Welfare Information System will use the Structured Decision-Making (SDM) Tool that is a part of the system for screening and System, then information gathered from the reporter must be printed out and immediate notification made to the county receiving the report.
-The sending county must ensure that it is received and then the receiving county must screen the report and if accepted determine the assessment track and response time based on the CPS Intake policy. response and the SDM Intake Manual.
-The worker should gather the demographic information, what happened, current location of the child as well as any other information needed to make an accurate screening decision.
-In cases When a county that has not transitioned into the Child Welfare Information System receives a report that is a COI the county child welfare must take the information on the current DSS-1402, make immediate notification to the other county regardless of whether they are in the Child Welfare Information System or not.
-The information gathered from the reporter will be sent to the county receiving the COI for a screening decision and, if warranted, an assessment track and response time determination.
-The county sending the information must ensure that it is received. where the reporter is unavailable the intake worker will make a screening and response decision based on the information that they received.
-The caller should be advised that their name and information will be referred to another agency and that, if necessary, this agency may call the reporter seeking more information.
-The caller should also be advised that this agency will also send them a five-day notification letter.
-If the county is in the Child Welfare Information System the information must be entered into the system and use the SDM Screening and Response Tool.
-The process of referring the report should be immediate.
-The timeframe for initiation begins with the first contact with the reporter.
-The responsibility for ensuring that the transfer of information occurred lies with the county screening the report.
+For counties that have not transitioned into the system they will continue use the DSS-1402 and CPS Intake Policy to make screening and response decisions.
+Counties that have entered in PATH NC System will use the Structured Decision- Making (SDM) Tool that is a part of the system for screening and response and the SDM Intake Policy.
+When additional information is needed to complete the screening process, the reporter can be contacted by the receiving county when available.
+In cases where the reporter is unavailable the Intake caseworker will make a screening and response decision based on the information that they received.
+If the county is in the PATH NC System, the information must be entered into the system and use the SDM Screening and Response Tool.
+The county completing the conflict of interest must make a screening decision and, if accepted, determine the assessment track and response time UNLESS the information provided in the report is urgent and requires an immediate response by the agency receiving the report.
+Verbal notification must also be made informing the county of the child's location and that initiation has begun by the county receiving the report.

-Reports Creating a Conflict of Interest for the Agency
+CPS INTAKE Reports Creating a Conflict of Interest for the Agency